wingify/vwo-snowplow-browser-tracker-plugin/README.md

-# VWO Snowplow Browser Tracker PLugin
+# VWO Snowplow Browser Tracker Plugin

 Browser Plugin to be used with `@snowplow/browser-tracker`.